jlederluis/iqss-text-organizer/README.md

 ### Adding metadata to files
 Once you have imported files to the database, you can add metadata to the files by running `txtorg -c [file.csv]` where `file.csv` is a file containing a list of metadata fields and values for each file.
 The file should be in the format of `sample_metadata_file.csv` in the root folder of this repository.

+Since `txtorg -c` must remove, edit, and re-add each individual document, it can take a long time to run for large corpora.
+If this is a problem, you can use the command `txtorg -C [file.csv]` instead of `txtorg -a [DIRECTORY]` to do the initial import.
+This will import each document in the CSV file, as well as the metadata contained.

 ### Selecting and exporting files

 To run iqss-text-organizer in interactive mode, you can simply run `txtorg` from the command line.
 At the prompt (> ), you can choose how to subset the data and what to do with the subsetted data.
 Current supported commands are 'select', 'export', and 'quit'.